wildmaster84/files/Minecraft/ForeverPack/readme.md

 Comming Soon:
   - Backpacks | adds an extra inventory to carry items.
+  - Config | allows you to edit the guis and set custom items.

 This file was made by me(wildmaster84) and my friend MrTootToot.